hmn53/appartment-restapi/README.md

 ## Info

-Build a simple Apartment Management System, for Clerks as users, to maintain Apartments in a Gated Community.
-This software system functionality will be exposed as REST Api’s.
+A simple Apartment Management System, for Clerks as users, to maintain Apartments in a Gated Community.

 ## Routes